 Building is a necessary optimization when shipping apps to production.
 Generally speaking, build tools accomplish some or all of the following:

-- Bundling and code splitting (combining many files into a few files)
+- Bundling and code splitting (combining many into few files)

 - Transforming/polyfilling standard code for older browsers